timescale/docs/timescaledb/overview/data-model-flexibility/narrow-data-model.md

 "time series" containing a sequence of time/value pairs.

-Using our example above, this approach would result in 9 different "time series", each of which is defined by a unique set of tags.
+Using our example above, this approach would result in 9 different "time series," each of which is defined by a unique set of tags.
 ```
 1. {name:  cpu_1m_avg,  device_id: abc123,  location_id: 335,  dev_type: field}
 2. {name:  cpu_1m_avg,  device_id: def456,  location_id: 335,  dev_type: roof}